Fieldstone is a welcoming and inclusive community.

 - Navy Zipfront Cardigan Sweater (Crested)

 - Gym T-shirt (Crested or with Grizzly Logo)

 All students are encouraged to maintain an overall appearance that is suitable for a Grade 9-12 private school academic community.
 Discretion should be taken with regard to the following:

 - Hair colour and style (no unnatural colours please)

 A student may be asked to speak with the Assistant Head of School if it is felt that his or her appearance is deemed to be at odds with the spirit of this policy.

-Grub days are events wear students do not need to wear their usual uniform.
-In these cases – students will be expected to wear clothes that are fit with the theme of the grub day.
-In some cases, grub days will be marked as casual or athletic days. in these cases –
+Grub days are events where students do not need to wear their usual uniforms.
+In these cases, students will be expected to wear clothes that fit with the theme of the grub day.
+In some cases, grub days will be marked as casual or athletic days.